estalaPaul/gtcli/README.md

 ![GTCLI Logo](./logo.png)

 Very basic command line interface for Google Tasks.
-Allows you to see, add, rename and delTete your Tasks Lists; as well as see, add, update, complete and delete your Tasks.
+Allows you to see, add, rename and delete your Tasks Lists; as well as see, add, update, complete and delete your Tasks.

 ## Table of contents